 It is a legal requirement that your vehicle is insured even if it is just parked on the street.
 Firstly you will need to find an insurance company that offers convicted drivers insurance, and preferably one with the best cover for the most competitive rates – CUKQ’s can help you with this!

 If you are already insured with a certain provider you will need to get in contact and inform them of your new driving conviction and they will adjust your insurance accordingly.
 If you think the premiums have gone up too much then it might be worth shopping around and finding out how much specialised convicted drivers insurance will cost.

 Some insurance providers will class your conviction as in increased risk that you will have an accident.
 For example if your driving offence was related to drink driving, speeding or dangerous driving then it seems fair for them to assume you are more likely to have an accident and claim on your insurance.
 This is why premiums can be so expensive for convicted drivers; however, if you know where to look you can find decent rates.
-You can leave your details with the Compare UK Quotes team and we can source a selection of quotes for you.

 There are some insurance companies who will even insure your vehicle if you had criminal convictions like Insurance Revolution, My Car and Performance Direct.

 When will I stop having to declare my driving convictions?

 Some convictions will always have to be declared, for example if you went to prison for four years or more, however, others can be deemed as “spent” after a certain amount of time has elapsed.
 Typically, once your points or endorsements have been cleared from your license you will no longer have to declare them but this can vary with insurance providers who normally enforce the five year rule.

 Remember that most speeding offences are not classed as a conviction that warrants specialist convicted driver insurance in the first place.

 Generally speaking though, with almost every insurance company, if you have any convictions then you will need to declare them within a five year period even if they are spent.